elgw/deconwolf/USAGE.md

 least initially.

-To deconvolve an image (say `dapi_001.tif`) you need an approximation of the PSF of your particular microscope at the given emission wave length.
+To deconvolve an image (let's call it `dapi_001.tif`) you need an approximation of the PSF of your particular microscope at the given emission wave length.

 If you don't have one you can create one according to the Born-Wolf model with the `dw_bw` program that is shipped with deconwolf.